-I will soon start an internship at NVIDIA under the supervision of Alex Keller, Thomas Müller and Merlin Nimier-David.
-I am also currently studying at ETH Zürich🇨🇭, where I follow a master of science.
-Among the Computer Science Department, I am majoring in Visual and Interactive Computing and minoring in Machine Learning.
-Additionally, I recently completed a postgraduate engineering degree at École polytechnique in Paris 🎓.
+I recently graduated from ETH Zürich🇨🇭 where I followed a master of science.
+In the Computer Science Department, I majored in Visual and Interactive Computing and minored in Machine Learning.
+Additionally, I hold a postgraduate engineering degree from École polytechnique in Paris 🎓.

-In my free time, I enjoy hiking on Swiss mountains ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
-So if you want to chat, I'm your man!
+In my free time, I enjoy hiking ⛰️, cycling up (and down) steep hills 🚴, running with a compass and a map 🗺️, swimming in freezing lakes and rivers 🏊🏻, reading books and research papers 📖, watching international movies you've probably never heard of 🎥, and first and foremost talking and socializing 👋.
+So if you want to chat or grab a beer, I'm your man! 🍻

 Email / Scholar / CV / Twitter / Github / LinkedIn